Bataha Santiago

 Don Jugov Santiago, popularly known as Bataha Santiago, was the third king of Manganitu Kingdom in Sangihe Islands of modern-day Indonesia.
 He ruled from 1670 until his death in 1675 and is known for his opposition to opening relations with the Dutch, which resulted in his deposition and execution.
+He was awarded title National Hero of Indonesia in 2023.

 Early life

 Santiago was born in Bowongtiwo-Kawihu village, Manganitu (now part of the Manganitu District), in 1622.
 There are differing sources regarding his birth name, with some mentioning the shorter "Don Jugov Santiago" while others record it as "Don Jogolov Sint Santiago".
 Another source claims that his baptismal name was "Don Jugov Santiago".
 The Kingdom of Manganitu in Sangihe had already embraced Catholicism since its contacts with Jesuits.
-In 1666, at the age of 44, he was sent by his parents to enroll in the University of Santo Tomas in the Spanish East Indies.
+In 1666, at the age of 44, he was sent by his parents to enroll in the University of Santo Tomas in the Spanish East Indies (present-day Philippines).
 He finished his studies in four years and returned to Manganitu in 1670 to succeed his father, who had abdicated earlier in the year from his role as king.